Understanding Secure Attachment Style: The Key to Healthy Relationships

 Past Traumas and Negative Experiences

 If you've endured emotional neglect, abuse, or inconsistent caregiving, these experiences can create deep-rooted fears and anxieties about relationships.
 These past traumas may lead to insecure attachment styles, affecting your capacity to trust and connect with others.
+Trauma therapy can help you process these experiences and develop healthier relational patterns.

 Environmental Factors and Stressors